gnolang/gnonative/expo/example/README.md

 # Example app using Expo module

-This example app imports the GnoNattive Expo module directly from the parent folder.
+This example app imports the GnoNative Expo module directly from the parent folder.
 Every time you want to import the module in the example app (because of the first time or because you modified the module itself), you have to build it again.